 A suburban retrofit can improve market demand for a typical American suburb where everyone drives everywhere.
-Considering excessive commutes, a declining demand for large single-family homes due to financing difficulties, and strip shopping centers that just don't look stylist any more, you make want to do a makeover of your suburb.
+Considering excessive commutes, a declining demand for large single-family homes due to financing difficulties, and strip shopping centers that just don't look stylish any more, you make want to do a makeover of your suburb.

-Demographics (the study of population characteristics) shows that many of the new households to be formed in the next couple of decades are likely to be childless households.
+First, demographics (the study of population characteristics) shows that many of the new households to be formed in the next couple of decades are likely to be childless households.

 That spells trouble keeping up property values for many suburbs of undistinguished urban design.

-In addition, there seems to be a minor rebellion against traffic congestion and the culture of automobiles, especially among educated young people.
+Second, there seems to be a minor rebellion against traffic congestion and the culture of automobiles, especially among educated young people.

 For an objective look at some of the impacts of suburbanization, we recommend the book Suburban Nation: The Rise of Suburbs and the Decline of the American Dream.
 For shorter reading, also see our answer to a site visitor question about a 1960s suburb that needs refreshing.

 You should see another recent book, Retrofitting Suburbia, if you want to go into great detail.
 Here we want to concentrate on only four big projects that will set in motion the main ingredients you'll need for your suburban retrofit: